 All Writing Program students are invited to enroll in individual LTAC courses, and students interested in advanced translation work are encouraged to pursue a joint course of study in Writing and Literary Translation.

 Prospective students interested in the joint course of study should apply to the MFA Writing Program in Fiction, Nonfiction, or Poetry and express their interest in translation in the general application.
 Please note that LTAC is offered only as a secondary course of study in the Writing Program and cannot be a student's main area of study.
 Students accepted into the Writing Program in any genre are asked to contact the LTAC director to declare their intention to pursue the joint course of study by the end of their first semester.

 The evolving LTAC curriculum includes translation workshops, seminars, and master classes that explore the art of literary translation and its connection to other forms of creative writing.
-For students pursuing the joint course of study, this coursework culminates in the submission of a thesis that includes both original writing and translations.
+For students pursuing the joint course of study, this coursework culminates in the submission of a brief translation thesis together with the thesis in their primary concentration.

 International Play Reading Festival: Translator Panel Discussion

 Translating for the stage is a special skill, and sometimes plays pass through several hands on their way from their original language (such as Arabic, Indonesian, or Russian) into English.
 In this brief conversation, Bela Shayevich (translator of Shaitan Lake by Rinat Tashimov), Cobina Gillitt (Indonesian theater translator and dramaturg), and Mais Taha (who oversees the translation of Raeda Taha’s plays) will speak about the challenges of bringing each of the Festival’s three plays into English.
 Moderated by Susan Bernofsky, Writing.